radius-project/radius/hack/bicep-types-radius/generated/applications/applications.dapr/2022-03-15-privatepreview/types.md

 * **recipe**: [Recipe](#recipe): The recipe used to automatically deploy underlying infrastructure for a link
 * **resourceProvisioning**: 'manual' | 'recipe': Specifies how the underlying service/resource is provisioned and managed.
 Available values are 'recipe', where Radius manages the lifecycle of the resource through a Recipe, and 'manual', where a user manages the resource and provides the values.
 * **status**: [ResourceStatus](#resourcestatus) (ReadOnly): Status of a resource.
-* **type**: string: Dapr Secret Store type.
+* **type**: string: Dapr SecretStore type.
 These strings match the types defined in Dapr Component format: https://docs.dapr.io/reference/components-reference/supported-secret-stores/
 * **version**: string: Dapr component version

 ## TrackedResourceTags